-- Vaccinations should be administered at the designated time unless actively on vasopressors, steroids, or undergoing a major procedure likely to reduce the ability of the immune system to respond to the vaccine appropriately. - Patients who have received PCV13 in the past year should wait at least 1 year to receive the PCV20 or complete the PPSV23 series (consider minimum interval (8 weeks) for adults with an immunocompromising condition, cochlear implant, or cerebrospinal fluid leak (CSF) leak) - If 2 doses of the PPSV23 series have been given in the past year, PCV20 should be given 1 year after the last PPSV23. - If 1 dose of PCV13 and PPSV23 have been given in the past, but patient has not completed recommended series, PCV20 should be given 1 year after the last PPSV23.
+- Vaccinations should be administered at the designated time unless actively on vasopressors, steroids, or undergoing a major procedure likely to reduce the ability of the immune system to respond to the vaccine appropriately. - Patients who have received PCV13 OR PCV23 in the past should wait >1 year to receive the PCV21. - Patients who have received PCV13 AND ≥1 dose of PPSV23 in the past should wait ≥5 years from most recent vaccination to receive the PCV21. - Patients who have received PCV20 or PCV21 in the past do not need a repeat pneumococcal vaccine.